Proma93/drf_learning/README.md

 <h1 align="center">📝 Task Track API using Django REST Framework </h1>

 <div align="justify">
-Developed a secure and scalable Task Management API using Django REST Framework, showcasing advanced usage of ModelViewSets, nested serializers, and DjangoFilterBackend for clean, maintainable endpoint design.
-Implemented robust security layers including token and session authentication, custom permission classes, and request throttling.
-Integrated fully interactive API documentation using Swagger UI (drf-yasg) to enable real-time testing and exploration of all endpoints, including nested TimingTodo resources.
+Task Track API – Scalable Todo Management System using Django REST Framework Designed and implemented a fully containerized, secure, and scalable task management REST API using Django REST Framework.
+Leveraged ModelViewSet, nested serializers, and DjangoFilterBackend to create a clean, DRY endpoint architecture.
+The API supports authenticated CRUD operations on tasks and their schedules, integrates custom permissions and request throttling for security and performance, and features interactive API documentation via Swagger (drf-yasg).
+Deployed and distributed the app through Docker Hub, enabling anyone to run the project without setup overhead.ces.
 </div>

 ---